rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 ### Publishing Messages Individually

-Let's start with the simplest technics, that is publishing a message and waiting synchronously for its confirmation:
+Let's start with the simplest techniques, that is publishing a message and waiting synchronously for its confirmation:

 <pre class="lang-java">